mymonero/mymonero-app-js/README.md

 3. Install all dependencies by executing `npm install`.

-## Running the desktop app in development mode

-Testing in development mode does not require you to package, sign, and install the app, and will cause the Developer window to be shown.

-To launch the desktop app in dev mode, run `bin/start_dev_desktop`.

 ## Building for production

 Unless you are a MyMonero pre-release tester you will probably never need produce a production build of MyMonero, especially as you want to be using a verified build of MyMonero for daily usage.
 However, if you're testing a pre-release version of this app, you may want to build a production-ready version of the app rather than only running it in dev mode.